simpeg/simpeg/docs/api_FDEM.rst

 Quasi-static Approximation
 --------------------------
 For the frequency range typical of most geophysical surveys, the contribution of the electric displacement is negligible compared to the electric current density.
-In this case, we use the \\(\\emph{Quasi-static approximation}\\) and assume that this term can be neglected, giving
+In this case, we use the Quasi-static approximation and assume that this term can be neglected, giving

 .. math ::
 	\nabla \times \vec{E} = -i \omega \vec{B} \\